fredhohman/fredhohman.github.io/_posts/blog/2015-08-30-gt-cse-10-year-anniversary.md

   <figcaption>Happy Birthday CSE!</figcaption>
 </figure>

-During my second week of graduate school, my new department threw a 10 year anniversary party.
+During my second week of graduate school, my new department threw a 10-year anniversary party.
 The event kicked off with a short presentation by our chair Dr. David Bader about the state of CSE at GT.

 Here's the short version: CSE at GT is doing fantastic and rapidly growing.
 In fact, it's growing so fast that CSE is moving to a brand new High Performance Computing building that will be finished in 2018[^fn-hpcc].